9 Ways You’ll Get Hacked

 There’s a cyberwar happening between hackers and everyone else, and unfortunately, hackers are winning.
 To make matters worse, most of us keep more personal information online than we may realize.

 Think about it.
 Between your personal and work emails, social media accounts and cloud storage, it’s more than likely you have things like your address, social security number and credit card information saved online.

-If you want to get ahead in the battle to protect your information from hackers, the first step is understanding how they may get access to it in the first place.
+If you want to get ahead in the battle to protect your information from hackers, whether it’s avoiding getting you email hacked or your Dropbox hacked, the first step is understanding how they may get access to it in the first place.
 Here are the top nine ways you’ll get hacked.

 1. Phishing Sites

 Phishing sites look like any regular, legitimate website, but they were created with the purpose

 of stealing your information.
 You won’t know you’re at a phishing site because it looks identical to the real thing, so you’ll go ahead and enter your login credentials.
 You’ll then see an error message before the site reloads, this time directing you to the real website.
 At that point, you’ll already have given hackers your login information.

 Phishing emails work just like phishing sites.
 Even professionals can have difficulty telling them apart from legitimate emails, which makes protecting yourself that much more difficult.
 These emails work by including a link that prompts you to update your login credentials or provide other information.
 That link directs to a phishing site that looks just like the real thing, but isn’t.
 Once you’ve logged in there, you’ve handed hackers a way into your account.